copromatic/mailgun-admin-bundle/README.md

 ## Requirements

-This bundle is tested with Symfony 3 and PHP 7.1
+This bundle is tested with Symfony 3 and PHP 7.1 with Swiftmailer and [Mailgun Transport](https://github.com/tehplague/swiftmailer-mailgun-bundle)

 ## Getting started